 Make sure you are eating enough nutrient dense calories.
 Avoid excessive amounts of sugar and alcohol, as they can cause you to feel even worse.

 Some research suggests that increasing your omega-3 fatty acid intake can help reduce feelings of postpartum depression.
-It should be noted, however, that the data on the use of omega-3 fatty acids for individuals who are using antidepressant medication is mixed.
 It is important to check with your doctor to see if omega-3 fatty acids are safe for you to use.

 The use of music to help with postpartum depression has shown promising results in helping patients feel better and deal with feelings of postpartum depression.
 There are different methods and types of music therapy available, and even ways to use music for therapeutic benefit at home.